7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 BOMA Hotel Nouvelle Generation

-The BOMA Hotel in Strasbourg stands out for its bright décor and friendly staff – as well as the buffet breakfast.
+The BOMA Hotel stands out for its bright décor and friendly staff – as well as the buffet breakfast.
 Check availability!

 Strasbourg can be reached by plane, train, bus, car or river cruise.
 We arrived via bus from Frankfurt and departed via bus to Basel, Switzerland